DATA-DOG/gophers.lt/content/post/first-gotalk-in-kaunasphp.md

 We will consider a birth of gophers.lt golang user group started in Kaunas PHP meetup, since the gotalk introducing the user group was held there.

+The talk was an introduction to **golang** and the main features: concurrency primitives, interfaces and composition.
+You can find it [here](http://gotalks.gediminasm.org/why-we-use-golang.slide).

+#### Community

+So far we are only starting to organize an user group.
+And will post all upcomming events even if it's only a beer meetup.
+Stay put and subscribe to the RSS feed.